 VR Manager approval is not required for the provider to be reimbursed for mileage only.

-The mileage reimbursement is based on direct, round-trip travel for each mile traveled over 50 miles.
+The mileage reimbursement is based on direct travel for each mile traveled over 50 miles within a round trip.

 Before traveling, the provider must receive a service authorization from VR that includes the anticipated distance and the number of trips to be traveled.